charlie-wong/coding-style/c/Naming.rst

+.. _c_naming_rules:

 Naming
 ===============================================================================
+Make names fit, they are the heart of programming, seriously.

 The most important consistency rules are those that govern naming.
 The style of a name immediately informs us what sort of thing the named entity is: a type, a variable, a function, a constant, a macro, and likes, without requiring us to